 There are several things to note, depending on which Compose file version you’re using:

-For version 1 files, both named volumes and container volumes will use the specified driver.
+- For version 1 files, both named volumes and container volumes use the specified driver.

-No path expansion will be done if you have also specified a
+- No path expansion is done if you have also specified a

 volume_driver.
 For example, if you specify a mapping of

-./foopart will be passed straight to the volume driver without being expanded.
+./foopart is passed straight to the volume driver without being expanded.

 Mount all of the volumes from another service or container, optionally

 ro) or read-write (

 volumes_from: - service_name - service_name:ro